 1939 This time as a leading man, Laurence Olivier stars opposite Katharine Cornell in No Time for Comedy at New York's Ethel Barrymore Theatre.
 S. N. Behrman's comedy about a playwright in the throes of writer's block runs 185 performances.

 1994 Two years after the infamous riots following the Rodney King verdict in Los Angeles, Anna Deavere Smith's Twilight: Los Angeles, 1992 opens on Broadway at the Cort Theatre.
-The text of this solo show is taken from interviews she had with people directly or indirectly involved in the case.
-The play premiered at the Center Theatre Group/Mark Taper Forum and also ran Off-Broadway at the Public Theater prior to its Broadway run.
+The text of the solo show is taken from interviews Smith had with people directly or indirectly involved in the case.
+The play premiered at the Center Theatre Group/Mark Taper Forum and also ran Off-Broadway at The Public Theater prior to its Broadway run.

-2000 The London revival of Tom Stoppard’s play The Real Thing, that deals with love, marriage, and adultery from varying perspectives, opens at the Barrymore Theatre.
+2000 The Donmar Warehouse revival of Tom Stoppard’s play The Real Thing, that deals with love, marriage, and adultery from varying perspectives, opens on Broadway at the Barrymore Theatre.
 Stephen Dillane and Jennifer Ehle both win Tony Awards for their portrayals, and the production, directed by David Leveaux, wins the Best Revival Tony.

 2007 Kitty Carlisle Hart, 96, the longtime stage and film actor who served as chairperson of the New York State Council of the Arts for 20 years and was a staple of the performing arts community, dies of pneumonia at her home in Manhattan.